ISSN: 3078-4301

 The AJLS has a highly experienced Editorial Board and quality assurance mechanisms that ensure that the articles published in this journal fit internationally acceptable academic standards.

-In this maiden issue, a variety of topics are handled, ranging from linguistics and sociolinguistics, translation, and literary studies as well as language pedagogy and didactics.
+In this issue, a variety of topics are handled, ranging from linguistics and sociolinguistics, translation, and literary studies as well as language pedagogy and didactics.
 In this issue, English, Kiswahili, and French were the media of communication but we hope the other languages referred to earlier will come on board in subsequent issues.

 ISSN: 3078-4301